qwolilowp/Z_TENNOT_IU/README.md

 # Installation

 If you want to use the software offline or on your server, just extract the content of the src folder to a dictory of your server and make this available.
 It's just a website.
 Note: For online operation HTTPS is required to enable webMIDI.
-If you run localhost, it is not requred.
+If you run localhost, it is not required.
 If you just open the index.html from a local folder a configuration of your browser is maybe needed.